 - when the vehicle is braking, the electric motor absorbs the kinetic energy of the vehicle and stores it in the battery (retroactive braking);

-Given the number of modes, the control systems are very important and the software that manages the transitions between the diesel and electric engine has a size of 70 MB against 30-40 MB for software controlling only a diesel engine.
-The right foot pedal is connected to the hybrid engine control system and no longer to the accelerator.
+Considering the number of modes, the control systems are very important and the software which manages the transitions between the diesel and electric engine has a size of 70 MB against 30-40 MB for software controlling only a diesel engine.
+The pedal of the right foot is connected to the hybrid engine control system and no longer to the accelerator.

 In addition, many additional systems are necessary to ensure the proper functioning of the vehicle in its 6 operating modes: